KryptikApp/kryptikwebapp/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 ## Disclaimer
-The Kryptik web app. has yet to recieve a formal security audit.
+The Kryptik web app. has yet to receive a formal security audit.
 We welcome feedback on the usability, architecture, and security of this implementation.